-In 2002, Yoshie received the music teacher’s license in Japan when she graduated from one of the best music institutions in the country, Kunitachi College of Music with a Bachelor’s degree in Music Education.
+In 2002, Yoshie received a music teacher’s license in Japan when she graduated from one of the best music institutions in the country, Kunitachi College of Music with a Bachelor’s degree in Music Education.

 She also graduated from Berklee College of Music in Boston where she was awarded a scholarship and graduated with Summa Cum Laude in Contemporary Writing and Production along with the Achievement Award from the College.

 During her time in Boston, Yoshie contributed to more than 400 recordings and concerts in 3 years including "Distant Worlds: Final Fantasy World Tour" at Boston Symphony Hall with the composer, Nobuo Uematsu's presence, the Japanese national anthem performance at Massachusetts State House, "Berklee Meets Joyce Moreno" at Berklee Performance Center, Berklee College of Music Commencement Concert 2016 in attendance of Milton Nascimento, Isley Brothers, Rita Moreno at Boston University Agganis Arena, the list goes on and on.